 - Sara Clarke Kaplan spoke with NPR affiliate KPBS News (San Diego) on critical race theory.
 Kaplan’s latest book, The Black Reproductive: Unfree Labor and Insurgent Motherhood (University of Minnesota Press), was published in June.

-- Faculty affiliates Malini Ranganathan and Garrett Graddy-Lovelace are part of the team of researchers recently awarded a five-year, $15 million grant from the National Science Foundation (NSF).
-Titled "Multiscale Resilient, Equitable, and Circular Innovations with Partnership and Education Synergies (RECIPES) for Sustainable Food Systems,” the project will study food waste and work toward sustainability and equity in food systems under the leadership of AU principle investigator Sauleh Siddiqui.
+- Faculty affiliates Malini Ranganathan and Garrett Graddy-Lovelace are part of the team of researchers recently awarded a five-year, $15 million grant from the National Science Foundation (NSF), "Multiscale Resilient, Equitable, and Circular Innovations with Partnership and Education Synergies (RECIPES) for Sustainable Food Systems.”

-- Faculty affiliate TaLisa J. Carter has been awarded a grant from the National Institutes of Health (NIH), providing up to $345,000 to support up to three years of research.
-Titled "A Qualitative Exploration of the Influence of Staff Diversity on MAT Use in Justice Populations,” Dr. Carter’s research will explore how the racial/ethnic diversity of staff impacts the use of medication-assisted treatment and other modes of rehabilitative treatment in jails and treatment centers.
-The project will also work to identify the necessary resources required by diverse staff in order for them to successfully implement innovative approaches that go beyond punishment.
+- Faculty affiliate TaLisa J. Carter has been awarded a grant from the National Institutes of Health (NIH), providing up to $345,000 to support up to three years of research for research exploring how the racial/ethnic diversity of staff impacts the use of medication-assisted treatment and other modes of rehabilitative treatment.